Adult Glioma: Grading and Treatment

 You may also have tests like blood work, PET scan, lumbar puncture (LP), CT scan/CT angiography (CTA), and MRI.
 You may also have a biopsy.
 Surgery to do a biopsy is needed to find out the grade and type of your glioma.
 Two types of biopsies used are:

 • Stereotactic (needle) biopsy: A small piece of the tumor is taken out because the whole tumor can’t be removed.
-This piece of tumor is then sent to a lab to be looked at under a microscope.
+This piece of tumor is sent to a lab to be looked at under a microscope.

 • Surgical or open biopsy (craniotomy): This is surgery that removes a part of your skull to get to the tumor.
 Craniotomy is used if your surgeon thinks all or most of the tumor can be removed with surgery.
 If most of the tumor, but not all, can be removed, it is called “debulking” the tumor.
 The tumor that is removed is looked at under a microscope while you are still in the operating room (OR) so that more surgery may be done at the same time if needed.